chrisgrieser/shimmering-obsidian/docs/Alfred-based Quick Switcher.md

 ## Main Search
 **`o`: Open files in your vault.**
-This keyword searches all your notes, aliases, folders, and headings combined.
+This keyword searches all your notes, and displays the matching filenames, titles, aliases, folders, and headings.

 ### Search for Notes
 This works similar to Obsidian's built-in “QuickSwitch” feature, but can be triggered without Obsidian running (in which case it will open Obsidian with the selected note).
 Press `↵` to open the selected file in Obsidian.